4 Ways to Care for Your Body When Donating Eggs Sep 29, 2016 | by Donor Nexus

 3. Give Your Body Adequate Sleep Every Night

-We all know how important getting a good nights sleep is BUT it is even more important while you are in cycle.
+We all know how important getting a good night's sleep is BUT it is even more important while you are in an egg donation cycle.
 We give our bodies the ability to repair, rebuild, and rest when we sleep.
-You body needs this time to respond adequately to the injectable hormones.
+Your body needs this time to respond adequately to the injectable hormones.
 Make sure you are getting at least 8 hours of sleep.
 Your body and mind will thank you!

-Many of the medications you will be taking are on a schedule, and it is important that they are taken at the same time everyday.
-Most donors set reminders on their phone!
-There are also several apps in the App Store that can make remembering to take your medications easier.
+• Take medications on time: Many of the medications you will be taking are on a schedule, and they must be taken at the same time every day.
+Most donors set reminders on their phones!

 Additional Resources: